 If your loved one is hospitalized and you are unsure where to turn with your questions about inpatient and outpatient care, contact the hospital’s patient advocate.
 Advocates, whose services are provided free of charge, are there to provide support and resources for patients and their families in these specific situations, so don’t be shy.
 Seek them out.

-Consider calling on your friends for the help you may need.
+Consider calling on your friends and family members for the help you may need.
 They care about you but may not know exactly how they can contribute.
 Don’t be afraid to ask.
 If they offer to help, be sure to communicate with them about what would be most useful.
 If your neighbor wants to bring you dinner, but you already have that handled, ask them to complete another task instead, such as picking up your loved one’s prescriptions or just coming over for a cup of coffee and a chat.
 (Emotional respite is equally as important as time away from caregiving!)

 When searching for respite options, consider contacting your city, county and state social service agencies for help.
 Even if you think you may not qualify for specific services, these agencies might be able to make referrals to other programs and organizations that can be of assistance.